CCBDA-UPC/Assignments-2025/Lab07.md

 > [!caution]
 > The instructions in this section assume that you've unzipped the code **at the root** of your responses' repository.
 >
-> When a GitHub Action runs, it starts with a clean Linux (Ubuntu) environment.
+> When a GitHub Action runs, it starts on a clean Linux (Ubuntu) environment.
 It clones your repository into the default working directory.
->
-> Keep this in mind when setting **relative paths** in your scripts—everything should be relative to the repo’s root folder.
+The GitHub Action commands execute using **relative paths** following this assumption.

 A workflow is an automated process that runs one or more defined jobs.
 A workflow file contains various sections within which each action in the pipeline is defined.
 These are: